1hehaq/3PleB/README.md

 →  Automated installation of various bug bounty tools, including subdomain enumeration, fuzzing, web reconnaissance, and more.

 →  A detailed list of recommended wordlists to be manually installed for enhanced performance.

-### Portability and Minimal Setup

-3Ple B stands out for its portability and efficiency.
-It streamlines the setup process by installing only the essential tools for bug bounty and penetration testing, avoiding unnecessary software.
-Whether you're configuring a new OS, VMs, or cloud instances, this single script ensures a clean, consistent setup with minimal effort.
-It keeps your system lightweight and high-performing by focusing only on what's needed.

 ### Workflow Example
 ----